-In a studio and laboratory environment, experience with a variety of hand tools, materials and techniques to develop scale models.
-Construction of study models using appropriate materials.
-Use of models for evaluation and communication of product design concepts.
+In a studio and laboratory environment, students will gain experience with a variety of hand tools, materials and techniques, to develop scale models.
+Students will learn to construct study models using appropriate materials and learn to use the model to evaluate and communicate product design concepts.
 Prerequisite or co-requisite: TECH 220 or permission of instructor.
 (Course fees apply.)

-INDS 371, 372, 373 INDUSTRIAL DESIGN 3, 3, 3
+INDS 371, 372, 373 - INDUSTRIAL DESIGN (3, 3, 3)

 Application of a number of problem-solving techniques and procedures related to industrial design.
 Students are encouraged to use innovative techniques to achieve workable solutions to selected design problems for team and special projects.
 Prerequisite: TECH 220 or permission of instructor.
-(Course fees apply.)
+(Course fees apply.).

-INDS 425, 427 SENIOR STUDIO I AND II
+INDS 425, 427 - SENIOR STUDIO I, II (3, 3)